What is gender-based violence?

 Learn about the types of violence:

-⚠️ Remember that health services and protection against gender-based violence in Ecuador are free and all persons — regardless of nationality and of whether they have ID documents or not — have the right to access them.
+⚠️ Remember that health services and gender-based violence protection services in Ecuador are free of charge, and all people—regardless of their nationality or whether they have documentation—have the right to access them.